 Engaging exhibits such as spotted turtles swimming in an upland bog, yellow perch and tiny chipmunks help visitors piece together the connections between habitat, adaptation and survival.

 Virginia’s World of Darkness Gallery

 In Virginia’s World of Darkness, visitors come eye-to-eye with tiny sharks, burrowing pine voles, scurrying ghost crabs, playful flying squirrels, eerie jellyfish, and other animals that adapt to nocturnal life.

 Screech owls, tree frogs and other nocturnal animals are active during the day in this fascinating area.
-Meet animals, such as lobsters and rays, that make their living in the inky twilight of Virginia’s coastal waters.
+Meet animals, such as lobsters, rays and moray eels, that make their living in the inky twilight of Virginia’s coastal waters.